otherwise777/Everwing_reflection_cheat/readme.md

 4. go back to the network tab in the developers window, and search for a message with "run_action", you can also filter the messages to make it easier
 5. select one of messages which has the POST request
 6. in the section "request headers" you will see a msg "x-wintermute-session:" copy the part which is behind of it and paste it in the code
-7. This part needs to be filled in, you need your userid but i haven't figured out how to obtain that easily
+7. now you need to fill ion the userid, this is a bit more complicated

-*this part needs to be made easier with some ui or function to run to retrieve data*
+*this part needs to be made easier with some ui or function to run to retrieve data, especially retrieving the userid there's no apparant way of retrieving it outside of code*

-7. You can now run the code but you will need some variables like your userid, clanid etc, these can be retrieved via a session

 # functions explained
 There are a couple of functions you can run from the commandline which you can use: